db2x_xsltprocdb2x_xsltproc — XSLT processor invocation wrapper

 The above conversion options cannot be changed.
 If you desire different conversion options, you should invoke sgml2xml(1) manually, and then pass the results of that conversion to this program.

-catalog-filesThese catalogs are not used for parsing an SGML
+--catalogs catalog-files-C catalog-filesThese catalogs are not used for parsing an SGML

-document under the --sgml
+document under the --sgml option.
+Use

 the environment variable SGML_CATALOG_FILES instead